johnno1962/Remote/README.md

 editable WebView that can be modified at will.
 Finally, you can now record and save all display output into a quicktime movie.

+**Update:** This former Xcode plugin has been re-organised into a Swift Package for use in other apps.
+Use the `RemoteCapture` product in client applications and the `RemoteUI` product at the server side.

 ### Stop Press